-The industry has continuously innovated, making these mono-material structures more versatile and suitable for a wide range of products.
-However, the success of these efforts now hinges on government support.
-The government has introduced taxes on plastic importers and manufacturers to fund the necessary recycling infrastructure.
-These investments are crucial for scaling up the recycling of flexible packaging and achieving broader sustainability goals, as well as the development of regulations to ensure that businesses are adhering to sustainable practices.
+The industry has continuously innovated, making mono-material structures more versatile and suitable for a wide range of products and industries.
+The success of these efforts now hinges on investment in recycling at scale.
+To fund this change the UK government has introduced taxes on plastic importers and manufacturers, with both the Plastic Packaging Tax and pEPR now in effect.
+It is vital that the funds raised are ringfenced for flexible packaging recycling, as well as the development of regulations to ensure that businesses are adhering to sustainable practices.

-The industry has seen continuous innovation, making these mono-material structures more versatile and suitable for a wide range of products.
-However, the success of these efforts depends heavily on government support.
-The introduction of taxes on plastic importers and manufacturers aims to fund the necessary recycling infrastructure.
-These investments are crucial for scaling up the recycling of flexible packaging, achieving sustainability goals, and ensuring businesses adhere to sustainable practices.
+The packaging industry has achieved continuous innovation in this area, meaning mono-material structures are more versatile and suitable for a wide range of products than they have ever been.
+With the introduction of taxes on plastic importers and manufacturers which are targetted to fund the necessary recycling infrastructure we are actively pushing for the funds to be used for scaling up the recycling of flexible packaging and ensuring businesses adhere to sustainable practices.

 The implemention of kerbside recycling regulations has been delayed due to ongoing discussions between the packaging industry and Defra.
 These discussions focus on aligning definitions for multi-laminates within the Simpler Recycling framework and ensuring consistency with the upcoming packaging Extended Producer Responsibility (pEPR) regulations.
 It is understood from industry experts that pEPR funds will now be allocated to local authorities to pay for more collections, not for wider recycling infrastructure as originally anticipated.
 While a conclusion was expected by now, we are still awaiting the final outcome.